ntunlp/LLMSanitize/README.md

 ## Installation
 The library has been designed and tested with **Python 3.9** and **CUDA 11.8**.

-First create a conda environment with Python 3.9:
+First make sure you have CUDA 11.8 installed, and create a conda environment with Python 3.9:
 ```bash
 conda create -name llmsanitize python=3.9
 ```